jonegil/gui-with-gio/egg_timer/02_title_and_size.md

    - MaxSize
    - MinSize
    - Both, effectively locking the window size
- - There's also a Fullscreen option if you need.
+ - There's also a Fullscreen option if you need it.

  ```
    **Note to self**
-   Two of the options, NavigtionColor and StatusColor, feel out of place.
+   Two of the options, NavigationColor and StatusColor, feel out of place.
    Do they fit better in widgets or components?
    Remember to ask Chris or Elias about this.
 ```